• Skip to primary navigation

 If you've been buying protein bars in the store, here is your chance to make them at home for much less money and likely with much healthier ingredients.

-I like to make these Homemade Protein Bars in bulk (I make just about EVERYTHING in bulk) and then place in the fridge or freezer for a fast healthy snack for the family.
-Sadly, however, the freezer party typically doesn't happen.
-Most of my recipes make it to the fridge and that's it.
-They get eaten faster than I can get them there….but I'm working on it!
+I like to make these Homemade Protein Bars in bulk (I make just about EVERYTHING in bulk) and then place them in the fridge or freezer for a fast healthy snack for the family.
+Sadly, however, the freezer party typically doesn’t happen.
+Most of my recipes make it to the fridge and that’s it.
+They get eaten faster than I can get them there….but I’m working on it!

 I know that a lot of people still purchase ready-made protein bars in the stores for convenience purposes, but it really is great if you can carve out a little bit of time and make a big batch of something like this and have it on hand.

-You'll save a ton of money, have total control over the ingredients and well, they taste great too.
+You’ll save a ton of money, have total control over the ingredients, and well, they taste great too.

 Try it and once you find a mix of ingredients you like, make a bunch of batches, freeze them, then grab them and go when you are on the run.